 At the last possible moment, these companies will cut you back savagely when you’re out of time and unable to do anything other than to accept.

-Despite their many promises to buy your home with cash, only a few companies actually have the cash on hand to buy your home and quickly solve any property related problem you’re facing.
+Despite claiming otherwise, only a few companies actually have the cash on hand to buy your home and quickly solve any property related problem you’re facing.

 They promise you the world to trick you into signing an option contract.